AlexisFeron/SAE-1.05/README.md

 ### OBJECTIF (Objective) :
 En récoltant le besoin exprimé par un client, il faut concevoir et proposer une solution au problème du client. </br>
-By collecting the need expressed by a customer, we must design and propose a solution to the customer's problem.
+(By collecting the need expressed by a customer, we must design and propose a solution to the customer's problem)